ngupta1729/project3/README.md

-# Rajesh P. — Portfolio + Egg Hunt

-Personal portfolio site for Rajesh P., founder of [CodePup AI](https://codepup.ai), product leader, and builder with 15+ years of experience across Zynga, Flipkart, and Walmart.

-Also includes a fully interactive Easter-themed browser game: **Egg Hunt**.

----

-## Portfolio (`/`)

-A minimal, fast-loading personal site covering:

-- **Hero** — intro, background, and links to work
-- **Stats** — career highlights at a glance
-- **Work** — bento grid showcasing CodePup AI, Zynga, Flipkart, and Walmart
-- **Teaching** — AI coding course for non-technical PMs and founders
-- **Contact** — email and LinkedIn

----

 ## Egg Hunt (`/egg-hunt`)

 An Easter-themed pattern puzzle game.
 One of nine animated eggs secretly follows a hidden rule — the others try to fool you.